clarkehardy/geviewer/docs/source/usage.rst

    overlaps, as demonstrated in the figure below.

 .. figure:: _static/overlaps.png
-   :alt: Spurious overlaps
+   :alt: Spurious overlaps resulting from mesh approximation

-   Spurious overlaps
+   Spurious overlaps resulting from mesh approximation

 -  Only components from the first file loaded that are visible will be checked for overlaps.